Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Cross-trajectory co-observation planning

 \subsection{Result and simulation}

-We first test the proposed method for the example application in \Cref{fig:example-application,fig:ReachabilitySimulation}, using the same setup in \Cref{sec:ADMM-simulation}.
-Using the parameters $w_{c}=10$, $w_{t}=1$ and $\rho = 0.01$, the result returns a total of $\cK=3$ surveillance robots with cross-trajectory plan shown in \Cref{fig:3-team-ctco}.
-The flows derived from the solution of the optimization problem \eqref{eq:flow-coverage-problem} are highlighted in the graph \Cref{fig:previous_result_graph}, where each horizontal line represents the original trajectory of a sub-team and the number on each vertex $v_{i}$ represents the corresponding time $t_{i}$.
-The planning result in the workspace is shown in \Cref{fig:previous_result_plan} as dash-dotted arrows with the same color used for each flow in \Cref{fig:previous_result_graph}.
-Compared with the result in \Cref{fig:ReachabilitySimulation}, it is easy to see that there is a significant improvement in map coverage in \Cref{fig:previous_result_plan}.
+We first test the proposed method for the example application in \cref{fig:example-application,fig:ReachabilitySimulation}, using the same setup in \cref{sec:ADMM-simulation}.
+Using the parameters $w_{c}=10$, $w_{t}=1$ and $\rho = 0.01$, the result returns a total of $\cK=3$ surveillance robots with cross-trajectory plan shown in \cref{fig:3-team-ctco}.
+The flows derived from the solution of the optimization problem \eqref{eq:flow-coverage-problem} are highlighted in the graph \cref{fig:previous_result_graph}, where each horizontal line represents the original trajectory of a sub-team and the number on each vertex $v_{i}$ represents the corresponding time $t_{i}$.
+The planning result in the workspace is shown in \cref{fig:previous_result_plan} as dash-dotted arrows with the same color used for each flow in \cref{fig:previous_result_graph}.
+Compared with the result in \cref{fig:ReachabilitySimulation}, it is easy to see that there is a significant improvement in map coverage in \cref{fig:previous_result_plan}.
 At the same time, unsecured deviations to the forbidden regions of robots are secured through cross-trajectory observations.

 The problem shows no solution for $\cK\leq 2$.
-For cases $\cK=3$, problem return the optimal result as shown in \Cref{fig:Cross-trajectory-result}.
+For cases $\cK=3$, the problem returns the optimal result as shown in \cref{fig:Cross-trajectory-result}.
 If we further increase $\cK>3$, we do not get a better result; instead, the planner will return four flows with the rest $\cK-3$ flows empty.

-We then test the proposed method for a 4-team and 7-team case with result shown in Figure \ref{fig:Cross-trajectory-result}, where four trajectories are provided for a map exploration task with no security related constraints (co-observation schedule and reachability).
-We have a $10m\times10m$ task space, three forbidden regions (rectangle regions in \Cref{fig:Result-plan}) and robots with a max velocity of $0.5m/dt$.
+We then test the proposed method for 4-team and 7-team cases with results shown in \cref{fig:Cross-trajectory-result}, where four trajectories are provided for a map exploration task with no security-related constraints (co-observation schedule and reachability).
+We have a $10m\times10m$ task space, three forbidden regions (rectangle regions in \cref{fig:Result-plan}), and robots with a max velocity of $0.5m/dt$.